What is Cognitive Behavioural Therapy (CBT)?

-Self fulfilling prophecy: basically we go on manifesting what we believe and this works positively also.
+Self-fulfilling prophecy: We go on manifesting what we believe, and this works positively also.
 So when you know you negative core beliefs create an affirmation to counter it.
 We tend to limit ourselves with our own beliefs in life.

-Additionally we take actions, paradoxical behaviours, we don’t just try and stop doing negative things we force ourselves into new positive behaviours by practicing what we call exposure therapy, facing our fears.
+Additionally, we take actions, paradoxical behaviours, we don’t just try and stop doing negative things we force ourselves into new positive behaviours by practising what we call exposure therapy, facing our fears.

 People are not disturbed by things, but by the view, they take of them.

 – Epictetus, 55 AC to 135 AC